ni/measurement-plugin-python/docs/README.md

     - After successful activation, you can see the name of the environment, `(.venv)` is added to the command prompt.

-3. [Run](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world)/[Debug](https://code.visualstudio.com/docs/python/debugging#_basic-debugging) the measurement python file created using NIMS
+3. [Run](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world)/[Debug](https://code.visualstudio.com/docs/python/debugging#_basic-debugging) the measurement python file created using NIMS.

 4. To stop the running measurement service, press `Enter` in the terminal to properly close the service.